oskardudycz/event-driven.io/content/posts/2026-04-26--vibing_harness_and_ooda_loops/index.en.md

 **So iterate fast, but wisely remembering to do the full loop.** It's great that LLMs can help us make Acting faster, but we should not skip other steps.
 We should aim for a fast feedback loop to iterate in the right direction and achieve continuous improvement, to deliver proper value.

-Just like Vibing isn't new, we shouldn't abandon _old_ engineering practices.
+Just like Vibing isn't new, we shouldn't abandon _”old”_ engineering practices.
 We should also not replace collaboration with solitary self-high fives.

 Check also:
 - [Emmett Pull Request with mentioned changes](https://github.com/event-driven-io/emmett/pull/335)